RedcliffStudios/Igneous/README.md

  <p>Easy FPS framework for use in Redcliff Studios games that supports modpacks for further customization</p>
 </div>

+## ⚠️ WARNING ⚠️

+This documentation is very very unfinished.
+Most of the documentation needs new functions/methods and more details.

 # Setting up Igneous Engine

 ## Prerequisites